Electric cars: the dream of solar charging

 “Even if a car roof can’t fully charge the battery in a day, it can still pack enough energy to get you home from work,” said the energy scientist at the University of Wisconsin.

-With a few hundred euros extra per car, solar energy could at least compensate for the use of air conditioning, analyzes Gautham Ram Chandra Mouli, specialist in electric mobility at the University of Delft, in the Netherlands.
+With a few hundred euros extra per car, solar energy might at least compensate for the use of air conditioning, analyzes Gautham Ram Chandra Mouli, specialist in electric mobility at the University of Delft, in the Netherlands.

 Be careful, however, where you park, warns the expert: the car obviously only recharges if it is outside, and much less in winter.
 In addition, it recharges much better near the Equator than in Northern Europe.